-- A: Clear evidence that you completed the reading, engaged with the text in writing. - C: Some evidence that you completed the reading, but not a lot of engagement with the text or writing. - F: No evidence that you completed the reading.
+- A: Clear evidence that you completed the reading, engaged with the text in writing. - B: Evidence that you completed the reading, but need more engagement with the text in writing. - C: Some evidence that you completed the reading, but not a lot of engagement with the text or writing. - F: No evidence that you completed the reading.

-Frankenstein Written Response
+Heart of Darkness Written Response

-Directions: Write a well-developed 4-5 page response to the prompt below by exploring key passages and quotations from Frankenstein.
+Directions: Write a well-developed 4-5 page response to the prompt below by exploring key passages and quotations from Heart of Darkness.
 Your response must be typed, double-spaced in Times New Roman, 12 point font.
 It must follow APA style and citation guidelines.